 The same principle applies to your ecommerce or lead generation website.
 You absolutely must establish website credibility in order to optimize conversion rates and maximize sales.

-Your visitors need to know they’re in the right place with the right people.
-And they need to verify their conclusion by confirming that others feel the same way about you.
+Your visitors need to know they’re in the right place buying from the right people.
+And they need to verify their conclusion by confirming that others feel the same way about your brand.